widoriezebos/Thoth/Documentation/Writers/Skins.md

 	# The velocity template that is used for browsing
 	template.browse=browse.tpl

+	# The velocity template that is used for the user management page
+	template.usermanagement=usermanagement.tpl

 	# The velocity template that is used to display any error
 	# that occurred during execution
 	template.error=error.tpl